eamonfl/sharky/README.md

 ## Notes

 - It works best when the capturing interface is attached to a mirror port on a switch
 - If main.py is run under a non-root user then use setcap to allow python to read packets, this is a privileged operation.
 For example, "sudo setcap cap_net_raw=eip /usr/bin/pythonX.X".
-Please note there are security implications in doing this
+Please note there could be security implications in doing this
 - Tested on Ubuntu 24.10 and Debian 12